 Afro-Colombian communities and collective territories are mostly concentrated in the resource rich and geopolitically strategic regions of the country that continue to be the scenes of fierce disputes between armed groups.
 Along the Pacific coast the fight for the control and exploitation of collective lands by armed actors has meant that such communities have found themselves caught up in the crossfire or continuously on the frontlines of the conflict.
 In response, Afro-Colombians organized themselves into peace communities or community councils, and created black-led processes aimed at working towards the autonomy/self-determination and empowerment of Afro-Colombian communities and propagating their active neutrality within the conflict.

-The 1990s saw an increasing resurgence of black political consciousness, which in turn sparked internal debates among Afro-Colombians and intellectuals on what it meant to be black in the predominantly mestizo nation in which they had been traditionally marginalized and discriminated against.
+The 1990s saw an increasing resurgence of black political consciousness, which in turn sparked internal debates among Afro-Colombians and intellectuals on what it meant to be black in the predominantly mestizo country in which they had traditionally been marginalized and discriminated against.
 Such debates led to the birth of movements which aspired toward black political, economic and social empowerment and which through its cultural focus aimed toward a redefinition of the Afro-Colombian identity.
-Afro-Colombians, both men and women, began to be elected and achieve prominent political positions, like Senator Piedad Cordoba and Congressman Edgar Torres.
-In the 2002 elections for an Afro-Colombian representative, 150,000 people voted for prominent sports figures Maria Isabel Urrutria and Wellington Ortiz.
-In 2007, then President Uribe appointed the first black female minister in the history of Colombian politics.
-Some saw this as a positive demonstration of the government’s willingness to recognize the important cultural contributions that Afro-Colombians have made to the nation.
+Afro-Colombians, both men and women, began to be elected and achieve prominent political positions, like Senator Piedad Córdoba and Congressman Edgar Torres.
+In the 2002 elections for an Afro-Colombian representative, 70,000 people voted for prominent sports figures Maria Isabel Urrutia and Willington Ortiz.
+In 2007, then President Uribe appointed Paula Moreno as the first black female minister in the history of Colombian politics.
+Some saw this as a positive demonstration of the government’s willingness to recognize the important cultural contributions that Afro-Colombians have made to the country.
 Others, however, viewed such moves as being strategic and political, especially in light of the government’s desire to gain the support of the US Congressional Black Caucus in Washington DC.

-Despite the passing of Law 70 in 1993 which granted collective land titles for black communities and their right to the management of the resources found within them, Afro-Colombian collective territories have increasingly been threatened by the arbitrary implementation of economic development or mega-projects.
-The implementation of such projects has been associated with brutal forced displacement, mass violence and selected killings of Afro-Colombians and their leaders by both legal and illegal armed groups usually at the behest of the government and international and private capital interests.
+Despite the passing of Law 70 in 1993 which granted collective land titles for black communities and their right to the management of the resources found within them, Afro-Colombian collective territories have increasingly been threatened by the arbitrary implementation of economic development including mega-projects.
+Such projects have been associated with brutal forced displacement, mass violence and selected killings of Afro-Colombians and their leaders by both legal and illegal armed groups usually at the behest of the government and international and private capital interests.
 In 2002 a small Afro-Colombian fishing village in Chocó lost 10 per cent of its population in the most violent massacre in Colombia’s civil conflict.
-This tragic battle between the FARC and the paramilitary group ACCU took place at a rural church in Bellavista, Bojayá, where 119 people lost their lives, of which 45 were children, and another 108 people were injured.
+This tragic battle between the FARC and the paramilitary group Autodefensas Unidas de Colombia (AUC) took place at a rural church in Bellavista, Bojayá, where 119 people lost their lives, of which 45 were children, and another 108 people were injured.
 Many of the over 500 people huddled in the church of St. Paul the Apostle in Bellavista were seeking sanctuary and were displaced from other small towns in the region.

-Environmental destruction and the violation of human rights have both been a distinct feature of the conflict.
+Environmental destruction and serious violations of human rights have both been distinct features of the conflict.
 This is illustrated by the devastation caused by the palm oil industry on the fragile ecosystems and rich biological diversity of the Pacific coast region.
-In the large majority of cases there have been massive irregularities in the ways in which the companies had come to occupy and exploit the land, including the illegal expropriation of collective Afro-Colombian territories.
+In the large majority of cases there have been massive irregularities in the ways in which companies had come to occupy and exploit the land, including the illegal expropriation of collective Afro-Colombian territories.
 A practical grass roots collective response to this dynamic has developed along the Pacific coast with the establishment of a number of highly effective and well–organized peaceful Afro-Colombian movements for resistance.
-Such movements include the Comunidad de Auto-Determinación, Vida y Dignidad of Cacarica (CAVIDA), formed in response to ‘Operation Genesis’ of 1996 and 1997 which led to the murder of 85 people and the mass displacement of over 4,000, one of the largest mass displacements of the Colombian conflict.
-At that time a brutal military operation was unleashed on these communities as a means to forward government and private capital’s interests to gain control and exploit the resources found within their communal lands.
+Such movements include the Comunidad de Autodeterminación, Vida y Dignidad of Cacarica (CAVIDA), formed in response to ‘Operation Génesis’ of 1996 and 1997 which led to the murder of 85 people and the mass displacement of over 4,000, one of the largest mass displacements of the Colombian conflict.
+At that time a brutal military operation was unleashed on these communities as a means to promote government and private business interests to gain control and exploit the resources found within their communal lands.
+In 2013, the Inter-American Court of Human Rights declared the international legal responsibility of Colombia for the macabre violations perpetrated during ‘Operation Génesis’ in 1997 in the Cacarica river basin.
 Francisco Hurtado, who was assassinated in 1998, was one of the first Afro-Colombian leaders to advocate that Afro-Colombians struggle to regain titles to the lands where their ancestors had settled many centuries before.
 Since then many other Afro-Colombian leaders with similar visions have also been assassinated.

 Afro-Colombians are among the most marginalized communities in the country.
-Data from the 2005 Census suggested that Afro-Colombians living in urban areas are almost three times more likely to be based in slums than their non-Afro-Colombian counterparts.
-Significant disparities are also evident in their access to essential services compared to the non-Afro-Colombian population, including water (72 per cent compared to 85 per cent), and lower levels of access to other services.
-2015 data shows that poverty levels among Afro-Colombians are approximately 41 per cent compared to 27 per cent among non-Afro-Colombians.
-Leading Afro-Colombian activists speak of the existence of a geographical apartheid and a structural and institutionalized racism that continues to permeate Colombian society.
-This is characterized by the absence of the state and the lack of infrastructural or meaningful investment in areas with predominantly black populations.
+Data from the 2018 post-census survey suggested that 39 per cent of Afro-Colombians are in a situation of multidimensional poverty.
+Significant disparities are also evident in their access to essential services compared to the non-Afro-Colombian population, including water (69,6 per cent compared to 89 per cent), and lower levels of access to other services.
+2021 data shows that poverty levels among Afro-Colombians are approximately 45,5 per cent compared to 33,6 per cent among non-Afro-Colombians.
+Leading Afro-Colombian activists speak of the existence of a geographical apartheid and a structural and institutionalized racism that continues to characterize Colombian society.
+This is characterized by the absence of the state and the lack of infrastructure and other meaningful investment in areas with predominantly black populations.